Serghini04/Cub3D/README.md

 While this project is primarily an academic exercise, we welcome feedback and suggestions.
 Please open an issue if you encounter any bugs or have ideas for improvements.

 ## Acknowledgments
-- 42 Network and 1337 School for the project subject and resources
+- 42 Network and 1337 School for the project subject and resources.
-- The creators of Wolfenstein 3D for inspiration
+- The creators of Wolfenstein 3D for inspiration.
-- [Hicham Driouch](https://github.com/paybat) for their work on map parsing
+- [Hicham Driouch](https://github.com/paybat) for their work on map parsing.